 I would like to coach a team, what do I do?

-If you are interested in coaching an Alliance Reserves team, please contact me at firstname.lastname@example.org.
+If you are interested in coaching an Alliance Reserves team, please enter that information when you register your player.
+You may also contact Droo Callahan at firstname.lastname@example.org.
 All coaches will go through a simple interview process and be required to carry a risk management card if selected.

 What is the cost to play?